Tron0/AkladellWebsite/rules.md

 Just as shields improve armor class by 1, fighting two-handed grants a +1 to damage rolls (except for weapons that can only be used two-handed, where this is already taken into account in the weapon’s damage), and fighting with a weapon in each hand gives a +1 to hit.
-(Note that fighting with two weapons does not actually give two separate attacks;
+Note that fighting with two weapons does not actually give two separate attacks;
-it just increases the likelihood of landing a successful blow.)
+it just increases the likelihood of landing a successful blow.

-## Calculating Hits per Level
+# <span id=Calculating-Hits> Calculating Hits per Level </span>

 | **Class**  | Level 1 |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10  |
 |------------|---------|-----|-----|-----|-----|-----|-----|-----|-----|------|